Risk-Team/CAVAanalytics/README.md

 ```

-would load the variable tasmax for 3 CORDEX-CORE simulations and 2 RCPs alongside the W5E5 dataset for the country of Kenya.
+would load the variable tasmax for 3 CORDEX-CORE simulations (RCM RegCM4-7) and 2 RCPs alongside the W5E5 dataset for the country of Kenya.
 To select a bounding box, run:

 ```
 remote.data <- load_data(country = NULL, variable="tasmax", years.hist=1980:2000, years.projections=2010:2030